abertout/rioc/doc/oar.rst

 However, it is not always easy to write a correct script `mycommands.sh` on the first attempt.
 Furthermore, even if your code runs on your machine, you may need to modify it to be able to run it on the cluster.
-Interactive has been designed to provide an ease of use in these cases.
+Interactive mode has been designed to provide an ease of use in these cases.
 Indeed, interactive mode let you connect nodes and run commands in a terminal during a given period of time.
 You can submit a job in interactive mode with the following command: